sebastian-software/effective-rison/README.md

   </a>
 </p>

-Modern, TypeScript-first, ESM-only Rison: compact, URI-friendly encoding for JSON-like structures.
+Modern, TypeScript-first, ESM-only Rison: compact serialization for JSON-like structures — great for URLs and for compact storage.
 Based on [Rison (Original)](https://github.com/Nanonid/rison).

-Rison is a slight variation of JSON that looks vastly superior after URI encoding — great for storing compact state in URLs while expressing the same data structures as JSON.
+Rison is a slight variation of JSON that looks vastly superior after URI encoding — ideal for compact state in URLs and also useful for storing structured data in `localStorage`/`sessionStorage`.

 ## Why Rison for URLs